Istanbul Travel Guide

 Sunken Palace

 Also known as the Underground Cistern or Yerebatan Saray, this eerie cavern was built by Constantine the Great around 532 AD and is supported by 336 columns below ground.
-Once as a location for the James Bond film, , today the cavern sees tourists crossing over 2 acres of 12 inch deep water on wooden walkways, taking in the occasional art exhibit or intricate designs on the columns themselves.
-There is a pleasant little cafe above where the eyes can adjust over some tea.
+Once a location for the James Bond film, , today the cavern sees tourists crossing over two acres of 12-inch deep water on wooden walkways, taking in the occasional art exhibit or intricate designs on the columns themselves.
+There's a pleasant little cafe above where visitors can relax with some tea and let their eyes readjust to the daylight.

 Galata Tower